gsudre/lab_notes/198-summary_new_results.md

    there are 2 different methods to adjust for that: glm and RRA)
  * gene sets

-I went through all those files, and here's are the main themes I found:
+I went through all those files, and here are the main themes I found:

  * as expected, the story is very different for DMP and topVar results.
 I focused mostly on DMP, given the rationaly above.
 But topVar results can be